 One thing to think and plan ahead for is if you’re planning on eloping during a big event (meaning lots of traffic and crowds).
 There is the inauguration in January every four years, the cherry blossoms in mid-March through early April, Memorial Day weekend in May, Independence Day on July 4th, lots of fall tourists from September to November, election day in November every four years, and the occasional march or festival going on.
 You can definitely still have your elopement during any of these events (and the city is big!
 So we can still find private spots around the city for your ceremony/photos no matter what), but it’s something to think about and it helps to be mentally prepared knowing about such events beforehand.

 Well hey there – if you didn’t know me already, I’m Emily!
-I’m a Washington DC elopement photographer.
+I’m a Washington DC elopement photographer based in California.
 I spend a lot of time photographing adventure elopements of rad couples around the world.
 I’m obsessed with all things elopements, exploring new places, outdoor adventure, and am truly so grateful that I get to call this my job!!!

 If you’re looking for a photographer for your Washington DC elopement who will: